Doctor says Charles Woodson’s future includes saving lives - NewsBreak

 “Once he went to Green Bay, he got serious about his legacy and he went to the next level,” said Marcus Ray, a teammate at Michigan and with the Raiders.
 “When he went back to Oakland for his last few years, he was still one of the best.
 He was making splash plays like scoring touchdowns and making sacks.”

-Woodson wrapped up his 18-season career with the Raiders after the Packers didn’t re-sign him, a fact quarterback Aaron Rodgers recently lamented when he shared concerns about the franchise.
+Woodson wrapped up his 18-season career with the Raiders after the Packers didn’t re-sign him, a fact quarterback recently lamented when he shared concerns about the franchise.

 At the age of 39 in 2015, he was healthy enough to play in every game and good enough to have five interceptions, force a career-high four fumbles and make the Pro Bowl for a ninth time in his final season.